Thats All I Have To Say About That

 Since its creation in 2001, the International Criminal Court has only brought charges against Africans.
 Why is that and how are people responding?
 According to Jakartaglobe, 'It is clear that the ICC has disproportionately prosecuted those from the African continent; one could wonder why formal investigations have not been opened in Afghanistan or Colombia, but the deep involvement of the US in both countries suggest a possible limitation of ICC investigation'

 Stephen looks into the latest Trump scandal and why so few american senators know anything about the US military in Africa.
 US Military squad was travelling with other 30 Nigerian solders, the Us-Nigerian Force was ambushed by an highly equipped Isis affiliated militant group.
 The gun battle lasted for several hours which saw fourUS solders and five Nigerian solders killed; the combined forces also managed to killed about twenty militants during the clash.
-My question is that, why was the media only reporting about the US Solders and no
+My question is that, why was the media only reporting about the US Solders and not the five Nigerian solders that were also killed.

 Saudi Arabia and Qatar - What They Are Not Telling You